 Wrongful Death Damages

 When families in Florida lose a loved one to another party’s act of negligence, some state-specific laws come into play.
 Florida Statute §768.21 outlines the different types of damages that beneficiaries of a wrongful death claim may seek to recover.
-For example, surviving family members may be eligible for compensation to cover any related medical treatment the victim received prior to passing.
+For example, surviving family members may be eligible for compensation to cover any related medical treatment the victim received before passing.

 Another category of damages covers the lost support and services of a loved one.
 In many cases, wrongful death may leave surviving family members without a source of income to cover their day-to-day necessities.
 Along with this form of compensation, family members may also seek to recover the future income that a deceased family member would have provided.